Anna-Morozevych/miami-landing/README.md

 # Project description
 Miami Landing Page is a training project.
 This page contains information about Miami property and the best places in the city.
-You can also find customer reviews, contacts and a form on the page to send a request for additional consultation
+The page contains a menu, a block about us, a photo gallery with links to Google maps, a block with reviews and a form for feedback and consultations.
+This page is also adapted to any screen size.
+So it will be convenient to watch both on big screens and on mobile devices.

 # The technologies used in the project
   - HTML/CSS